 At Orion Legal Marketing, we are experts in business development and branding.
 We offer website design, corporate identity and logo design, copywriting and content marketing, social media, video marketing and advice on taking your legal business to the next level.

 If you would like to discuss how we can help you with promotion and marketing ring us on 0118 380 5980, email us at email@example.com or fill in our CONTACT FORM.
-We’ll be happy to offer you an initial free consultation to discuss your needs and the strategy that would be suit your practice.
+We’ll be happy to offer you an initial free consultation to discuss your needs and the strategy that would best suit your legal practice.